Mudhol Hound at a glance

 - Top-quality dogs are not the ones that win at the show.
 A top Mudhol Hound is a working dog, and you will only find them in their native tract.

 Recommended Reading: Dog prices in India

 Choose the Mudhol Hound only when you meet the below criteria

 - You have experience with dogs.
 The Mudhol Hound is a one-person dog that needs consistent leadership.

 - You have time and space to provide for this agile Hound.

 - You can take proper care of this dog.
 These dogs can live for more than ten years.
 Owning them is a commitment that you should make.

 How to identify the original Mudhol Hound?

-The Mudhol Hound is from the Mudhol taluk in the Indian state of Maharashtra.
+The Mudhol Hound is from the Mudhol taluk in the Indian state of Karnataka.
 They are slender, lean, and aerodynamically built sighthounds.
 You can read about them in this post and understand their traits.

 We recommend that you speak to the breeders and visit dog shows before choosing a pup.